pragmagrid/pragma_boot/README.rst

 To create a virtual cluster which is compatible with PRAGMA infrastructure the nodes must respect the following criteria (with the current versio of software):

-- Physical frontend must have fuse
+- Physical frontend must have fuse and libguestfs-tools-c
 - All host run inside kvm-based virtualization engine.
 - Each VM have a single disk image
 - VM disk images can be compressed using Lempel-Ziv coding (with extension .gz)